papaver/nkbase/README.txt

        make all;

+    4a.
+If you have BUILD_UNITTESTS set to ON, you should have a unittest directory in your build directory.
+You can run unittests by running the
+        executable: ./unittests/unittests

     5. To install the project in the location of your CMAKE_INSTALL_PREFIX path type :

        make install;

        Note that this may require you to have sudo/root privelages.
+Also, this will only install the library and it's headers; it will not install unittests.

     6. If you are having trouble building/installing the library using these steps, check the project website for documentation at